The Amsterdam Travel Guide

 Where to stay in amsterdam

-We have now visited Amsterdam three times and have stayed in three different places each time.
+We have now visited Amsterdam four times and have stayed in four different places each time.
 To fully experience all that Amsterdam has to offer, I would recommend staying as centrally located as possible, and if available, booking a room with a canal view.

 If you prefer Airbnb properties over hotels, you can find our roundup of the best Airbnb rentals in Amsterdam in this post.